Q: Where is the Esplanade in Boston?

 A: The Esplanade stretches for 3 miles one way along the Charles River on the Boston side, between the Museum of Science and the Boston University (BU) Bridge.

-Q: What hours is the park open?
+Q: What hours are the park open?

 A: The park is open from dawn until dusk, with the exception of walk-through traffic and permitted events.

 Q: What types of activities are available on the Esplanade?